fogesque/kvantized/gitflow/gitflow.md

 Once your feature or hotfix is complete and thoroughly tested on your local machine, it's time to open a Pull Request.

-1.  **Rebase:** Before creating a PR, consider rebasing your feature branch onto the latest `develop`.
+1.  **Rebase (Optional, but Recommended for clean history):** Before creating a PR, consider rebasing your feature branch onto the latest `develop` (or `main` for hotfixes).
 This keeps your commit history linear and clean.
     ```bash
     # From your feature branch
     git checkout develop